Enjoying our puzzle hints?

 Purple group: THEY HAVE CAPS

-These are all things that have caps or lids, such as a pen or a mushroom.
-They are all related to the concept of a cap or lid.
+These are all things that have a cap or lid, including baseball players, camera lenses, and mushrooms, all related to the concept of a cap or covering

 Red herrings and trap words explained